evanwill/go-go-ghpages/1-intro.md

 One amazingly useful GitHub feature is [GitHub Pages](https://pages.github.com/){:target="_blank"}.
 It provides free static web hosting from any repository with a simple *click of a button*.
-Gh-pages is intended to host relatively simple sites for your GitHub portfolio, project, or documentation.
+GH-Pages is intended to host relatively simple sites for your GitHub portfolio, project, or documentation.

-Because it is free and a valuable transferable skill, this is a great option for teaching and learning.
+Because using GH-Pages is free and a valuable transferable skill, this is a great option for teaching and learning.
+Users have the opportunity to become creators and participants in global digital culture, building critical digital literacy about the fabric of the web.

 > There are *soft* limits and guidelines for gh-pages usage: sites should be < 1GB, use < 100GB bandwidth per month, and make < 10 builds per hour.
 > If your site exceeds these quotas, GitHub will send you a notice asking you to modify the repository.